 1872.
 The British School, mixed ages 7-14, moved here from Marlborough Street.
 By 1896 this building was being used as a Sunday School with an Infant School attached to it on the west side.
 It became Faringdon Primary School in 1925, then finally Faringdon Infant School in 1964 when the junior pupils were moved out to Southampton Street.

 This was a new building erected for the British School in 1872 for 177 boys and girls and was paid for by voluntary subscription.
-Henry Proctor was the headmaster in the 1910’s.
+Newer buildings have since been added behind.

 1920s-1937.
 Girls Secondary School & Infant School.
 The Infant School was a separate building on the right but the infants moved to the Lechlade Road in 1925 and a main hall was built to join the two sections.
 It then became Faringdon Secondary Modern School (mixed) in 1937-64 (then it moved to Fernham Road).
 It then became Faringdon Junior School (moved from Lechlade Road) in 1964-86 (then it moved to The Elms).
 The buildings were demolished in 1986 and the site cleared to build Willes Close housing estate.